The UNM Cancer Center is:

 Senior Leadership

-Director and Chief Executive Officer, UNM Cancer Center
+UNM Comprehensive Cancer Center

 The Victor and Ruby Hansen Surface Endowed Chair in Cancer Research